Hardship Psychological Evaluations

 - 2 90-minute initial interviews (including psychological assessment scales) with a licensed psychologist

-- Final report will be sent to the attorney.
+- Final report will be sent to the attorney and client

-Total Time for completion = 14 calendar days or less**
+Total Time for completion = 14 business days or less**